 Sometimes your major and minor (or a second major) require the same courses.
 You can "double count" a class for graduation only if it is required in both programs.
 If it is an elective or one of a group of choices that serves as a requirement, you will not be allowed to count it as meeting the requirement in both programs.
 We recommend that you then take another course in that group of choices that isn't redundant.

 When you indicate your interest in our department or declare your major, you will be assigned to an academic faculty advisor from our department.
 If at some point, you wish to change advisors, you will need to submit a Request to Change Advisor form (available in the Department of Communication Studies office, Lang 326) to the main office.
 You must obtain the signature from the person who you have asked to serve as your new advisor.
 Each student is expected to meet with her/his advisor at least once a semester.
 It is the student's responsibility to contact her/his advisor and set up these sessions.
 Please try to meet with your advisor prior to registration each semester.

 If you do not attend a class for the first two meetings, your instructor will be advised that he/she may drop you from the course.
 If you anticipate being absent in those first classes, contact the instructor.

 Internships and Co-ops

 Internships are available in all majors offered by the department and in the journalism minor.
 To qualify for an internship or coop, 2.5 cumulative GPA in the major, have completed at least 60 hours of coursework (be a junior), and have completed the major internship prerequisites.
-Applications for internships should be directed to the Internship Director, Ms. Nikki Zumbach Johnson, Lang 323.
+Applications for internships should be directed to the Internship Director, Ms. Nikki Harkin, Lang 323.